jhuang00/LAPL-UX-Design/Assignment07/README.md

 The purpose of this high-fidelity prototyping is to visualize the information and interactive aspects of this project and to put them into screens of real sizes.
 This is not only a continuation from the low-fidelity prototypes, but also a realization of the concepts of this project and a design process of the application.
 The high-fidelity prototype show screen designs that incorporates graphical components, color schemes, and takes into account accessiblity concerns and friendly user-interface design, etc. Also, the prototypes include an interactive component, which takes into consideration the interactive flow that a user would experience.

 The tasks the prototype demonstrates are:
-* Searching Library Catalog directly: the user can go to Library Catalog, type key words in the search bar, go to results page, select an item, and request an item (place a hold on their library account).
+* *Searching Library Catalog directly*: the user can go to Library Catalog, type key words in the search bar, go to results page, select an item, and request an item (place a hold on their library account).
-* Find an item using the Featured Search and Smart Recommendation functions: the user can go to Library Catalog, go into Featured Search, select options they are potentially interested in, get results, see Smart Recommendation section, find recommended items, select an item, and request an item.
+* *Find an item using the Featured Search and Smart Recommendation functions*: the user can go to Library Catalog, go into Featured Search, select options they are potentially interested in, get results, see Smart Recommendation section, find recommended items, select an item, and request an item.
-* Using help documentation to figure out how to use Advanced Search to search for an item: the user can go to Help (from any page), look at documentation for how to use Advanced Search, go to Advanced Search, type key words in the search bar and filter results, go to results page, select an item, and request an item.
+* *Using help documentation to figure out how to use Advanced Search to search for an item*: the user can go to Help (from any page), look at documentation for how to use Advanced Search, go to Advanced Search, type key words in the search bar and filter results, go to results page, select an item, and request an item.

 ### Prototype Design